- 86 (Registered)

 This webinar is for any healthcare professional involved in undertaking or assisting with paediatric medical procedures.

-I work extensively to promote and support the rights and needs of ill children and their families and have helped to introduce sustainable child and family friendly healthcare practices globally.
+She works extensively to promote and support the rights and needs of ill children and their families and has helped to introduce sustainable child and family-friendly healthcare practices globally.

-I have enjoyed working with children and families in the acute and chronic settings across many settings including oncology, haematology, pediatric intensive care, emergency department, inpatient surgery, outpatient surgery, acute dialysis and outpatient dialysis.
+Andrea enjoys working with children and families in the acute and chronic settings across many settings including oncology, haematology, pediatric intensive care, emergency department, inpatient surgery, outpatient surgery, acute dialysis, and outpatient dialysis.

-I am a keynote speaker and workshop presenter discussing my passion to implement sustainable practices that make healthcare more child and family friendly, and I have had the pleasure of volunteering on medical missions in South America, The Middle East, Asia and Africa.”
+She is a keynote speaker and workshop presenter discussing her passion to implement sustainable practices that make healthcare more child and family-friendly.
+Andrea has had the pleasure of volunteering on medical missions in South America, The Middle East, Asia, and Africa.